Grand-Axe/Okeuvo-Lite/ReadMe.md

 The "#"'s are paddings for null elements inserted to pad the number of characters in the hash to 299 where the hash has too few records.

-Many would notice that, instead of a pair of numbers in an x, y coordinate, the apex angle is a single number that can uniquely represent any point in the 2D meaning grid space (depending on where points of measurement on the x axis - e.g. between - max(x) and +max(x)).
+Instead of a pair of numbers in an x, y coordinate, the apex angle is a single number that can uniquely represent any point in the 2D meaning grid space (depending on where points of measurement on the x axis - e.g. between - max(x) and +max(x)).
 However, the direction indication is included for ease.

 In future, (x, y) coordinates will be encoded as the ratio of the areas of two similar triangles whose bases are parallel to either the x or the y axis, using offsets from from the origin of the x (or y axis) for the base vertices as illustrated below.

 ![Area ratios](Images/areaRatios.png?raw=true)